 Have you ever wondered how to cook tempeh, or stared at a brick of the funky fermented soybeans and wondered what the heck it is and what the heck to do with it?
 Well wonder no more!

-I’m going to break down everything you need to know about How to Cook Tempeh, including steaming, marinating, baking, frying, and grilling.
-I’ve also included several links to delicious tempeh recipes for each technique, and if you’re looking for more, check out these Vegan Tempeh Recipes you can try.
+In this post, we'll break down everything you need to know about How to Cook Tempeh, including steaming, marinating, baking, frying, and grilling.
+We've also included several links to delicious tempeh recipes for each technique, and if you're looking for more, check out these Tempeh Recipes you can try.

 Tempeh is fermented soy food originally from Indonesia.

-It is fermented with the mold Rhizopus oligosporus in a process similar to cheese making.
-The fermentation process makes digestion easier and nutrients like zinc, calcium, and iron are more bio available than in non-fermented soy products like tofu.
+Whole soybeans are fermented with the mold Rhizopus oligosporus in a process similar to cheese making.
+The fermentation process makes digestion easier and nutrients like zinc, calcium, and iron are more bioavailable than in non-fermented soy products like tofu.